a4ojha/Battleship/README.md

 - 2 Boats (**_1 Square_**)

-These ships will be randomly assigned a position on the 10x10 grid that is printed to the right of your screen.
+These ships will be randomly assigned a position on the 10x10 grid that is printed to the console.

 In this game, you will be playing against the computer in a game of battleship: